Docs

 Vaadin Copilot UI

 ➁ Drawers are located to the left, right, and bottom edges of the browser window, and appear when you move the mouse close enough to those edges.
-Drawers are where you find most of the Copilot functionality tucked away by default.
+Drawers are where you’ll find most of the Copilot functionality tucked away by default.

-Vaadin Copilot UI overview
+Vaadin Copilot UI Overview

 Each Drawer contains ➂ Panels, with each representing a specific functionality.
 Each panel can be turned into a ➃ Floating Panel so that it doesn’t auto-hide with the Drawer, and can be moved, collapsed, and resized.